cyscale/cyscale.com/src/pages/blog/2021-08-17-what-is-a-cspm-and-why-should-you-consider-using-one.md

 Here are just some of the [CSPM](https://cyscale.com/blog/cloud-security-posture-management-cspm-guide) capabilities that might make you want to start using one for your cloud infrastructure:

 ## Misconfiguration detection and prevention

 Misconfigurations are most often caused due to a lack of visibility and mismanagement of interconnected resources.

 Cloud infrastructures are complex, and they differ from one provider to the other, meaning that misconfigurations can easily happen, and the making of the organization can be vulnerable to attacks and open to the possibility of data breaches.

-Let’s consider the CSPM your configuration drift prevention tool.
+Let's consider the CSPM your configuration drift prevention tool.

 In many situations, a CSPM solution offers cross-cloud visibility, while potentially dangerous events are highlighted for you to see faster.
-(Events such as users’ accounts being granted excessive permissions, having accidentally granted public access to storage buckets or containers, and other similar mistakes)
+(Events such as users' accounts being granted excessive permissions, having accidentally granted public access to storage buckets or containers, and other similar mistakes)

 ## Compliance monitoring